AnaRonchel/TFM/README.md

 ## Analysis of CTCF binding in promoter regions

-This directory contains the scripts used to quantify the number of DEGs

-calculated the overlap between peaks and TADs boundaries shown in the section 4.2.2 of the master thesis.
+This directory contains the scripts used to quantify the number of DEGs with a lost peak in their promoter region, explained in the section 4.4.1 of the master thesis.
+The Data directoy must contain the peak annotation file (obtained with chipseeker.R script) and the differential expression annotated genes file obtained with the DESeq2 program in the RNA-Seq analysis.

+Scripts in this directory:

+**step1_filter_genes_with_peaks_in_promoter_regions.sh** filters the peaks associated with promoter regions and generates a list with the gene names.

+**step2_select_genes_symbol_from_DE_analysis_file** extract the DEGs names from the differential expression file obtained in the RNA-Seq analysis

+**step3_number_comm_genes.sh** select and quantify the genes common to the two list generated in the previous steps.

+Scheme of the analysis:

 ![](Scheme1.png)

+## CTCF mediated loop prediction algorithm